microbit-foundation/dev-docs/hardware/reference-design.md

 ## Reference Design Features

 * **100% binary compatible with the micro:bit, including all the same hardware
-features: 3xbuttons, 5x5 display, motion sensor)**
+features: 3 buttons, 5x5 display, motion sensor)**
 * Released under the [SolderPad License 0.51](http://solderpad.org/licenses/SHL-0.51/) (based on Apache-2.0, but tailored towards Open Hardware)
 * Based on pre-certified [nRF51822 module](#module-choice) for ease of use